artefactual-labs/am/compose/README.md

 and git is not atomically moving things around.
 But it's fixed now and you want to give it another shot so we run `docker-compose up -d` to ensure that all the services are up again.
 Next run `docker-compose ps` to verify that it's all up.

+##### Error while mounting volume

+Our Docker named volumes are stored under `/tmp` which means that it is possible that they will be recycled at some point by the operative system.
+This frequently happens when you restart your machine.

+Under this scenario, if you try to bring up the services again you will likely see one or more errors like the following:

+    ERROR: for compose_archivematica-mcp-server_1  Cannot create container for service archivematica-mcp-server: error while mounting volume with options: type='none' device='/home/user/.am/am-pipeline-data' o='bind': no such file or directory

+The solution is simple.
+You need to create the volumes again:

+    $ make create-volumes

+And now you're ready to continue as usual:

+    $ docker-compose up -d --build

+Optionally, you can define new persistent locations for the external volumes.
+The defaults are defined in the `Makefile`:

+    # Paths for Docker named volumes
+    AM_PIPELINE_DATA ?= $(HOME)/.am/am-pipeline-data
+    SS_LOCATION_DATA ?= $(HOME)/.am/ss-location-data

+##### Tests are too slow

+Running tests with `make test-mcp-client` and such can be very slow because the database is re-created on each attempt.
+When the tests are done the database is removed unless you use `--reuse-db`, e.g.: you can use the following command to run the MCPClient tests.

+    docker-compose run --no-deps --user=root --workdir /src/MCPClient --rm --entrypoint=py.test archivematica-mcp-client --reuse-db --exitfirst

+The difference is noticeable.